fablabbcn/fablabbcn-legacy-web/_posts/news-post/3daortashospital.md

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/aortas/aortas1.jpg" align="middle">
 <br>

-<strong><a href="http://barcelona.makerfaire.com/">Badalona’s Hospital Germans Trias i Pujols</a></strong><strong> performs a series of complex aortic aneurysms surgical interventions successfully thanks to prior medical rehearsals with 3D printed prototypes fabricated at the </strong><strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>. <br>
+<strong><a href="http://www.hospitalgermanstrias.cat/">Badalona’s Hospital Germans Trias i Pujols</a></strong><strong> performs a series of complex aortic aneurysms surgical interventions successfully thanks to prior medical rehearsals with 3D printed prototypes fabricated at the </strong><strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>. <br>

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/aortas/aortas3.jpg" align="middle">
 <br>

-The collaboration with <strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>, which began last November, has allowed <strong>the team of </strong><strong><a href="http://barcelona.makerfaire.com/">Dr. Pere Mas Altés</a></strong>, Vascular Surgeon of the Hospital, <strong>to carry out 6 successful operations to date thanks to the surgical practice with abdominal aortas printed in </strong><strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>, the first digital manufacturing laboratory in the European Union.
+The collaboration with <strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>, which began last November, has allowed <strong><a href="http://www.hospitalgermanstrias.cat/">the team of Dr. Pere Mas Altés</a></strong>, Vascular Surgeon of the Hospital, <strong>to carry out 6 successful operations to date thanks to the surgical practice with abdominal aortas printed in </strong><strong><a href="http://fablabbcn.org/">Fab Lab Barcelona</a></strong>, the first digital manufacturing laboratory in the European Union.
 With these 3D models printed, doctors were able to study the shape of the aneurysm in order to perform the surgery in the briefest and most efficient way.<br>

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/aortas/aortas2.jpg" align="middle">
 <br>